-If you are applying to university or college in an English-speaking country and English is not your first language, your institution may require you to take a standardised test to prove your English language proficiency.
-And this will bring up the big question: should you take the IELTS or TOEFL exam?
-Let's find out the difference between the two.
+If you’re applying to university or college in an English-speaking country and English is not your first language, it’s likely that your institution will require you to take a standardised test to prove your English language proficiency.
+And this will bring up the big question: IELTS vs TOEFL exam?
+Let’s find out the differences between the two.

 IELTS and TOEFL are the most popular standardised English language tests taken worldwide.